Seceventspen/Alternativesec/_posts/2017-11-29-WiFi-Overview-&-Testing-Refresher.md

 --ignore-negative-one.
 Fixes the ‘fixed channel : -1’ error message that is sometimes encountered.

-Though if you want to carry out a direct attack against one of the clients associated with the target AP we can simply issue the following command in a second terminal while leaving the previous command running in the 1st terminal:
+Though, if you want to carry out a direct attack against one of the clients associated with the target AP we can simply issue the following command in a second terminal while leaving our initial command running in the 1st terminal, then running the command below in a 2nd terminal:

 ```nohighlight
 sudo aireplay-ng --deauth 100 -a 4C:**:**:**:**:FA -c 60:**:**:**:**:E3 wlan0mon --ignore-negative-one